GabrielCode-Full/yowndrift/README.md

 # Yowndrift

-Yowndrift is a blogging web application, where anyone can share their ideas or knowledge on a specific topic.
+Yowndrift is a blogging web application system, where anyone can share their ideas or knowledge on a specific topic.

 ![forGithubR](https://user-images.githubusercontent.com/61103022/103270087-3f6db600-49f2-11eb-8837-7b34f93540a3.png)